netrac/OugiBot/README.md

 # OugiBot
-A pretty simple bot for Telegram that sends you a notification when a new episode from a seasonal anime series you follow is released.
+A simple bot for Telegram that sends you a notification when a new episode from a seasonal anime series you follow is released.
 You can search for it on Telegram through the alias @OugiBot.

 ### Commands:
 - ```/add <name of the series>```: Looks for matches with the provided name and prompts you to add one from a list of four based on your search.